stewones/chatness/content/en/setup/firebase-add-service-account.md

 <alert type="warning">

 Final result should look like as the code snippet above.
-Make sure to add this file into your `.gitignore`
+Make sure to have this file whithin your `.gitignore` so it won't be published.

 </alert>